ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_mail_apps/guide.en-ie.md

 ## Objective

 With the Zimbra solution, OVHcloud offers an open-source collaborative messaging platform, with all the features you need for professional use.
-On this page, you can find the information you need to configure your Zimbra email accounts on your favorite email client.
+On this page, you can find the information you need to configure your Zimbra email accounts on your preferred email client.

-**Find out how to configure your email software to check emails from your Zimbra account**
+**Find out how to configure your email software to manage emails from your Zimbra account.**

 ## Requirements

-- You need to have signed up to an email account on our Zimbra OVHcloud email solution.
+- An email account on our Zimbra OVHcloud email solution
-- You need to have installed an email client on the device of your choice.
+- An email client installed on the device of your choice

-## In practice
+## Instructions

 ### Configuring your email account <a name="mail-config"></a>

-Your Zimbra email account configuration uses the same settings as the MX Plan solution, which is included with OVHcloud Web Hosting plans or as a standalone solution.
-For this reason, the configuration links below have an “MX Plan” in their title.
+Your Zimbra email account configuration uses the same settings as the MX Plan email solution, which is included with OVHcloud Web Hosting plans as well.
+For this reason, the documentation pages linked below refer to "MX Plan".

 Click the tab for the type of device you are using: